Skip to main content

 Use Segmentation to Protect Outcomes

-Segmentation can sound like a commercial exercise but it can also be a customer-outcome tool.
+Segmentation can sound like a commercial exercise, but it is also a customer-outcome tool.

 A practical segmentation model makes the service promise explicit: